 Written by professional musician Dennis De Santis, this book gives you an overview of the creative processes involved in making music.
 It explores how to develop ideas and creativity, compose melodies, arrange tracks, produce sounds, and record vocals.
 In addition to providing practical advice, the book also includes interviews with some of the world’s leading electronic musicians.
 If you’re someone who finds you get writer’s block or struggle to finish your tracks this book will help.
 Also features music production tips and tricks from experienced musicians.
 The hard copy was quite expensive last time I checked, but you can often pick up the kindle edition for a bargain.

-This book is written to help you learn how to produce music quickly and finish tracks.
+The Mental Game of Electronic Music Production is written to help you learn how to produce music quickly and finish tracks.
 This is an excellent resource for those just starting out in music production.
 It offers an inside look into the minds of top producers and teaches readers how to think like a successful producer and take their craft to new heights.
 As the title implies, it’s more focused on teaching you the psychological mindset to have when learning music production.
-It really helps provide the tools needed to just start making music, avoid procrastination and finish a track.
+It really helps provide the tools needed to start making music, avoid procrastination, and, most importantly, finish a track!

 One of the reasons I like this book so much is that it avoids getting bogged down in the technical side of music production.
-It’s easy when you are start learning production techniques to get overwhelmed or lost in all the information out there.
+It’s easy when you start learning production techniques to get overwhelmed or lost in all the information out there.
 This book excels at navigating that very problem, helping you build strong creative habits.
-Addressing all the issues that can affect you mentally when writing music such as developing effective time management habits, staying motivated throughout your projects and building a productive studio environment.
-The perfect book for those who want to boost creativity, inspiration and gain insight into the mental game of making music.
+Addressing all the issues that can affect you mentally when writing music, such as developing effective time management habits, staying motivated throughout your projects, and building a productive studio environment.
+It is the perfect book for those who want to boost creativity and inspiration and gain insight into the mental game of making music.
 One of the best books on music production for beginners.

-Someone bought me this book for christmas a few years ago, I spent a lot of Christmas day reading it!
-I really like how the book is laid out – very easy to read with LOTS of pictures.
-It’s a great beginners book which teaches you how to produce dance music using Ableton Live.
+Someone kindly bought me The Secrets of Dance Music Production for Christmas a few years ago; I spent most of Christmas day reading it!
+I like how the book is laid out – very easy to read with loads of pictures.

-It’s a useful book to make better music whether you are a beginner or already an experienced producer.
+It’s a useful book to help you make better music, whether you are a beginner or an experienced producer.